wdc756/StarTrace/README.md

 syn 3.npy
 ```
 ### Iters
 Iters are the most basic dataclass included in StarTrace.
-They hold 3 Numbers: `start`, `end`,
+They hold three Numbers: `start`, `end`,
 and `step`.
 These values are then used when `Pattern.increment()` is called to either increment
 the number or through a list of strings
 ### Tokens